-Phase One’s beer was launched on July 1 at La Fiamma in Bellingham.
-Boundary Bay Brewery will get the opportunity to brew for Phase Two.
+Phase One’s beer was launched on July 1, 2014 at La Fiamma in Bellingham and Boundary Bay Brewery was given the opportunity to brew the next batch of Barb’s Beer.

 “We are excited to help a great foundation continue to grow,” Boundary Bay Brewery General Manager Janet Lightner says.
 “We are grateful to be part of the cause and can’t wait to see where Tom takes it.”

 Boundary Bay Brewer Bryan Krueger started the batch for Phase Two on Saturday, Sept.
 27. The original recipe was written by local resident Chuck Hohing.
 Phase One was brewed at North Sound Brewing in Mount Vernon.
 The recipe for Phase Two has been tweaked slightly and will resemble a classic Northwest pale ale:

 Barb’s Beer is a traditional NW American Pale Ale.
 With deep, golden color, an off-white head of foam that laces beautifully, and an aroma of fresh-baked bread, citrus and resinous pine – this pale ale sings songs of balance.
 The clean, 2-row barley malt backbone is brightened on the palate by classic Cascade hop tones of mild grapefruit and pine, with Amarillo hops providing an extra flash of citrus brightness.
 Enjoy Barb’s Beer with a variety of American cuisines, from grass-fed burgers, to lighter pasta, fish, or chicken dishes; and, make a toast to the roots of craft beer!
 OG 12.3 // 21 IBUs // 5.8% ABV